luca-randazzo/pyfeetech/README.md

 # pyfeetech

 ## Overview
-`pyfeetech` is a Python library to control Feetech servomotors The lib is forked from Waveshare code, downloadable at: https://www.waveshare.com/wiki/Bus_Servo_Adapter_(A)
+`pyfeetech` is a Python library to control Feetech servomotors.
+The lib is forked from Waveshare code, downloadable at: https://www.waveshare.com/wiki/Bus_Servo_Adapter_(A).

+## Requirements
-## Hardware requirements
+### Hardware
 - Waveshare Bus Servo Adapter (A)
-- Feetech servomotor (e.g. STS3215)
+- Feetech servomotor (e.g. STS3215) + 3poles wire harness
-- 12 V, 5 A power supply
+- 12 V, 2+ A power supply

+### Software
+The library has been tested under Ubuntu 22.04.5 LTS running Pyhton 3.12.

 ## Installation
+- Download the repo from: https://github.com/luca-randazzo/pyfeetech
+- `cd` to the directory of the downloaded repo
-Run the following command in your terminal:
+- Run the following command in your terminal:
 ```
 pip install -e .
 ```